yext/search-core/docs/search-core.verticalresults.querydurationmillis.md

 ## VerticalResults.queryDurationMillis property

-The duration of the query in milliseconds.
+The duration of the query in milliseconds (this is present in a universal search but not in a vertical search).

 <b>Signature:</b>